Contact us for detailed information on Vivago solutions and services! Please fill in the form and we will contact you as soon as possible.

 Our results suggest that the IST Vivago system can be used as a simple unspecific screening and follow-up tool of the health and well-being of the elderly and hence, the system support clinical nursing and medical practices both in institutions and at home care settings, too.

 The presented cases suggest that monitoring the circadian activity signal produced by the IST Vivago® system provides a sensitive, but non-specific method for monitoring changes in the health status of older people.
-In many instances, the changes in the quality of the circadian rhythm paralleled or even preceded urinal Infection the clinical notes of significant changes in the physical health status, such as acute diseases.
+In many cases, the changes in the quality of the circadian rhythm paralleled or even preceeded significant changes, such as urinal infection or other acute diseases.
 This is not surprising as some earlier studies have associated poor circadian rhythm or sleep disturbances with the poor physical or mental health or life satisfaction.

 Validation of the Vivago Wrist-worn accelerometer in the assessment of physical activity, Vanhelst et al, BMC Public Health 2012